 Z Hostel

-Beds are large and comfortable with reading lights and power outlets; even the lockers have power outlets to charge your camera or phone while safely locked up.
+The beds are large and comfortable, with reading lights and power outlets; even the lockers have power outlets to charge your camera or phone while safely locked up.
+There are 4, 6, and 8-bed mixed dorms and 6-bed female-only dorms, all with ensuites.
+Private twin rooms with private baths are also available.
+Check pricing and availability at Hostelworld.

 Bahay Kubo